From Spiritual Bypassing to Embodied Spirituality

 The Body Is Already Telling the Truth

 Here’s something worth reflecting on.
 Your body hasn’t been performing this whole time.
-It’s been responding honestly to everything your mask has asked you to manage.
+It’s been responding to everything your mask has asked it to do.

 It tracks authenticity in real time.
 When something is true for you, there’s a quality of openness in it, an expansion, a sense of connection.
 When something isn’t, you can feel the pull inward, the contraction, the body’s quiet refusal to agree.

-Learning to listen to this is not soft or indulgent.
-It’s a precision instrument.
+Learning to listen is not soft or indulgent.
+It’s an instrument of true discernment.

 Saying no when you mean no, and feeling the regulation that comes from that instead of the temporary relief of accommodation, is one of the most concrete experiences of what it means to be embodied.
 The boundary that comes from the body isn’t a performance of self-care.
 It’s the self, speaking plainly.